Job Profile

 This can range from how a physical product feels in your hand to how simple the checkout process is when purchasing something online.
 The goal of UX design is to create simple, efficient, relevant, and enjoyable user experiences.

 The first requirement for an exceptional user experience is to meet the customer’s exact needs without fuss or bother.
 Then there’s simplicity and elegance, which result in products that are a joy to own and use.
 True user experience extends far beyond simply giving customers what they say they want or providing a laundry list of features.
-To achieve a high-quality user experience in a company’s offerings, multiple disciplines, such as engineering, marketing, graphical and industrial design, and interface design, must be seamlessly integrated.
+To achieve a high-quality user experience in a company’s offerings, multiple disciplines — including engineering, marketing, graphical and industrial design, and interface design — must be seamlessly integrated.

 What Is the Salary of a UX Designer?